bgamari/mailman-archive-mapper/README.md

 messages.
 In practice, occasional errors when inserting messages mean that this isn't approach reliable.

-Instaed, this script works by extracting the time and date of the message from the archive HTML, and matching this up with the `Date` header of messages in the `.mbox` file.
+Instead, this script works by extracting the time and date of the message from the archive HTML, and matching this up with the `Date` header of messages in the `.mbox` file.